Exfoliation is an important part of any skincare routine

 How often should I exfoliate?

-Start with the recommended frequency of 2-3 times per week.
-Once you see how your skin reacts, you can either increase or decrease that amount.
+It depends on your skin type.
+Oily skin should be exfoliate more often than dry skin.
+Start with 2-3 times per week and once you see how your skin reacts, you can either increase or decrease that amount.
 Signs that you might be over-exfoliating include increased dryness, irritated skin and heightened sensitivity.

 What is the best way to exfoliate?

-It can be hard to decide whether to exfoliate with a manual technique (such as scrubs, brushes or washers) or a chemical one (such as glycolic or lactic acid), however keep in mind that everyone has a unique skin profile.
+It can be hard to decide whether to exfoliate with a manual technique (such as scrubs, brushes or konjac sponges) or a chemical one (such as glycolic or lactic acid), however keep in mind that everyone has a unique skin profile.

 Scrubs range from rough, larger particles (about the size of sand) to smaller, fine particles (about the size of caster sugar).
 Rougher scrubs are best used on the body, while finer scrubs are more suitable for the face.
 As you rub the scrub into your skin, using a circular motion, the particles loosen and scrape away the dead skin cells.